 The data will be collected and analysed using two main research tools:

-Analysis of text content (Shkedi 2003, 203): The study will analyse relevant official plans and documents of national and municipal bodies, including documents obtained under the "right to know" via applications submitted to relevant municipal and governmental bodies; with regard to old Acre these bodies include the municipality, the national housing company, the Israel Land Administration (ILA) the owners of public housing, the Israeli Antiquities Authority (IAA) and the Acre Development Company.
-Planning and development documentation is essential to the research questions and the content and implementation of these documents will be fully examined.
+Qualitative content analysis (Shkedi 2003, 203): The study will analyse relevant official plans and documents of national and municipal bodies, including documents obtained under the "right to know" Act via applications submitted to relevant municipal and governmental bodies; with regard to old Acre these bodies include the municipality, the Amidar the national housing company, the Israel Land Administration (ILA) the owners of public housing, the Israeli Antiquities Authority (IAA) and the Acre Development Company.
+Similar plans, documents and official bodies will be addresses concerning the second case study.
+Correspondingly official transnational documents will be analyzed such as world cultural heritage and cultural tourism conventions, charters, and decisions with focus on world heritage historical cities.
+Planning and development documentation is essential to the research questions therefore the content and implementation of these documents will be fully examined.

-Semi-structured in-depth interviews: Interviews with key community figures including: social activists in formal and informal organisations, business owners and tourism entrepreneurs from within the community. also interviews with official policymakers and policy implementers in the city.
-The interviews will reveal the interviewees' ideas regarding the various processes studied, in particular privatisation, conservation of cultural heritage and development of cultural heritage tourism. (brief) the rationale for adopting these methods.
+Semi-structured in-depth interviews: The study will conduct and analyze interviews with key community figures including: social activists in formal and informal organisations, business owners and tourism entrepreneurs from within the community.
+As well as with official policymakers and policy implementers in the city.
+The interviews are designated to reveal the interviewees' ideas regarding the various processes studied, in particular privatisation, conservation of cultural heritage and development of cultural heritage tourism.
+A semi-structured in-depth interview is chosen as a research tool since the goal is to achieve an inextricable understanding of the feelings and attitudes involved in or arising from a particular political or social context (Gubrium & others 2012, 17-20).

 References

 Fenster, Т. and Yaccobi, H. 2011 Introduction.
 In: T. Fenster and H. Yaccobi, eds.
-Remembering, forgetting and the construction of space The Van Lee Institute Jerusalem Hakibbutz Hameuchad Publishing House, pp. [ADD].
+Remembering, forgetting and the construction of space The Van Lee Institute Jerusalem Hakibbutz Hameuchad Publishing House, pp. 9-16.
+[ADD]

 Gerring, J. 2004.
 What is a case study and what is it good for?
 American Political Science Review 98 (2), pp. 341-354.

+The SAGE Handbook of Interview Research: The Complexity of the Craft.
+Edited by: Jaber F. Gubrium, James A. Holstein, Amir B. Marvasti & Karyn D. McKinney Published: 2012 | 2nd Edition.
+Sage.

 Harrison, R. and Hughes, L. 2009.
 Heritage, colonialism and post-colonialism.
 In: R. Harrison, ed.
 Understanding the politics of heritage.
 Manchester: Manchester University Press, pp. 234-269.